milo-trujillo/upcoming/README.md

 Then, on 4/11, the system will email you a reminder about the Jazz performance.

-For maximum laziness the script supports a wide array of date formats, such as "Tomorrow", or "Tuesday".
+For maximum laziness the script supports a wide array of date formats, such as "March 5th", or "Tuesday".

 ## Installation